AndreasFinke/unige/git-help.md

 > git commit -m "added gw lum distance"

-(Here we have double-checked first that we are really on the right branch gravwaves where we want to do our changes. but this info is already given by git status, so this step is not necessary) It is important to choose a good message.
+(Here we have double-checked first that we are really on the right branch gravwaves where we want to do our changes. but this info is already given by git status, so this step is not necessary)

 We can now switch back and forth between the old version and the new version by changing branches.
 Don't do before the commit!
 Changes would be lost - git really changes your files on your hard drive.